GLOBAL MARKETS-Shares rise after Credit Suisse deal, but bank 'whack-a-mole' not over

 ADDITIONAL TEARS

-It set off frantic selling of similar debt because holders were surprised that the long-standing practice of paying creditors before shareholders was not fully followed.

-That somewhat abated after regulators in Europe and Britain stepped in to reassure investors that it would not set a precedent, and prices stabilised on Tuesday.
+Bondholders usually outrank shareholders in the event of a restructuring or bankruptcy.
+But Credit Suisse AT1 owners ended up empty-handed, which unleashed a wave of selling in this kind of debt in the European market.

-With the focus squarely on the outlook for monetary policy, the dollar held mostly steady against a basket of currencies =USD.
+With the focus on the outlook for monetary policy, the dollar eased modestly against a basket of currencies =USD to trade around its lowest since Feb.
+14, as investors grew confident enough to dip into other assets.

-Fed funds futures imply about a 1-in-4 chance of the Fed pausing on Wednesday, according to CME's FedWatch tool, while markets are divided evenly on the prospect of a hike in Britain.
+Fed funds futures imply about a 1-in-4 chance of the Fed pausing on Wednesday, according to CME's FedWatch tool, while markets are divided evenly on the prospect of a hike in Britain when the Bank of England meets on Thursday.
 0#BOEWATCH

 "The banking sector's near-death experience over the last two weeks is likely to make Fed officials more measured in their stance on the pace of hikes," said Standard Chartered's head of G10 FX research, Steve Englander.